zhz03/OpenBlimp/docs/getting_started/Preparation.md

 ### For DIY

-To DIY your own custom shape balloon envelop, we also recommend using Mylar as materials.
+To DIY your own custom shape balloon envelope, we also recommend using Mylar as materials.

 To purchase Mylar, we recommend this [Mylar sheet](http://film.fluffyscarsdale.com/home.html)